Idiopathic pulmonary fibrosis (IPF) is a chronic disease causing inflammation and fibrosis (scarring) of tissue in the lungs.

 - Support from others

-Learning to live with illness can be difficult.
+Learning to live with an illness can be difficult.
 You may benefit from psychological counseling that can help you better manage your life.
 Counseling can be individual or in a support group.

 If you smoke, your doctor will advise you about the most effective programs to help you quit.